Audi Q4 e-tron Review & Prices

 The rear seats are spacious, even for tall passengers, but the boot is bigger in a Skoda Enyaq and VW ID4

 With the flat-floor, and the inherently greater space efficiency of an electric car, you’d expect just a little more space for odds and ends in the cabin.
-The Q4’s little lozenge-like gear selector switch, which sits on a tray-like panel that juts out from the centre of the dashboard, seems to take up a lot of space for such a small thing, and that eats into storage.
+The Q4’s little lozenge-like gear selector switch sits on a panel that juts out from the centre of the dashboard, and while there’s decent storage beneath it, it does feel like the space could have been made more practical.

 There are good-sized cupholders and door bins though, although the storage box under the arm-rest seems oddly small (this is an area where the Enyaq, once again, does a better job).